DIYLawn CareHow to Water Your Lawn the Right Way

 How Much Water Does Your Lawn Need?

-On average, lawns need about 1–1.5 inches of water per week, including rainfall.
-This varies based on grass type, soil conditions, and climate.
+On average, lawns need about 1 to 1.5 inches of water per week, including rainfall.
+But what does 1 inch of water actually mean?

 Why Rainwater Is Better Than Tap Water

-• Cost Savings: Harvesting rainwater reduces your water bill and dependence on municipal water.
+• Cost Savings – Harvesting rainwater helps reduce your water bill and lessens dependence on municipal water, making it a budget-friendly and sustainable choice.

-• Store water in clean, covered containers to prevent mosquito breeding and contamination.
+• Use Proper Storage – Always store rainwater in clean, covered containers to prevent mosquito breeding and contamination.

 When Is the Best Time to Water?

-• Grass blades dry quickly, reducing the risk of fungal diseases.
+• Grass blades dry quickly, reducing the risk of fungal growth and lawn diseases.

 What Equipment Should You Use?